sfeir-open-source/sfeir-school-nextjs/docs/markdown/05-mutations/15-params-invocation.md

 };
 ```

-_this arguments have to be serializable_
+_this arguments must be serializable as JSON_